-Everyone is right about the smell – it’s so feminine and summer-y.
+Everyone is right about the smell – it’s so floral and summer-y.
 Love the scent.
 The consistency is a bit more viscous than a regular oil, but still feels a bit silicone-y, which was expected.

 I have only used this on dry hair for now and I love it!
 I put very, very small amounts the first few times as the word ‘oil’ really scares me.
 The last thing I wanted was to look like I’m back in 4th grade when my mom forced me to apply coconut oil so tame the flyaways.
 However, the oil diffused very well, leaving no oily traces behind and really worked on making my hair flatter and well-managed.

-The best thing is that this oily isn’t ‘oily’ at all.
-I accidentally put a lot more than intended one time and I saw that a bunch of my hair strands looked too oily.
+The best thing is that this oily isn’t an oily oil at all.
+I accidentally put a lot more than intended one time and I saw that a bunch of my hair strands looked too greasy.
 A little scrunching of the hair, combing through it with my fingers and spreading it all over my hair worked like a charm in less than a minute!

 There is a big difference in my hair before and after using this oil.